tjordanv/CashEd/frontend/README.md

 ### authentication

 - **FormFooter.js**
   - The footer for the auth forms.
-Includes links to other pages, back button, and info tooltips
+Includes links to other pages, back button, and info tooltips.
+All params are optional and the label for each link object is also optional
 - **FormHeader.js**
   - The standardized header for all authentication forms
 - **LoginForm.js**